Responding to the Crisis in Ukraine

 OUR RESPONSE

-While on the ground, our team is liaising with local partners, coordinating bodies, and relief organizations to assess how best to increase our support within this rapidly changing landscape.
-Throughout, we are coordinating with relevant authorities and partners, and we place the utmost importance on managing the duty of care, migration process, and wellbeing of these minors.
+While on the ground, our team liaisoned with local partners, coordinating bodies and relief organizations to assess how best to increase our support within this rapidly changing landscape.
+Throughout, we coordinated with relevant authorities and partners and placed the utmost importance on managing the duty of care, migration process and wellbeing of minors.

-This is a unique relief initiative for All Hands and Hearts, given our focus on natural disaster relief.
-Acknowledging the urgent call for assistance in this crisis, we are uniquely positioned to utilize our skills and resources to provide urgent and needed relief for Ukraine refugees.
+This is a unique relief initiative for All Hands and Hearts, given our typical focus on natural disaster relief.
+Acknowledging the urgent call for assistance in this crisis, we were uniquely positioned to utilize our skills and resources to provide urgent and needed relief for Ukraine refugees.

 UPDATE: APRIL 22